Virtual reality study reveals Culture's hidden influence on brain and movement

 Summary

-This study looked at whether growing up in different cultures affects how people learn and move in virtual reality.
-Forty-three healthy university students—some who lived mainly in their home country and others who lived abroad for at least ten years—completed cognitive tests, motor skill tasks, and a VR game over four days.
-The goal was to observe natural differences in learning and performance, not to test a treatment.
+This study looked at how growing up in different cultures might affect the way people learn and move in a virtual reality (VR) environment.
+Forty-three healthy university students, some who lived mainly in their home country and others who lived abroad for at least ten years, completed cognitive tests, motor skill tasks, and a VR game over four days.
+The goal was to observe natural differences in learning and performance between the two groups, not to test a treatment.

 Disclaimer Read more